 Floodplain Management Plan Study

-Last updated on August 06, 2025
+Last updated on October 06, 2025

 The project is a citywide study conducted under FEMA’s Community Rating System (CRS).
 Its objective is to develop a comprehensive strategy encompassing programs, projects, and mitigation measures aimed at reducing the adverse impacts of natural hazards on the community.
 Upon completion, the study will be reviewed by regional FEMA officials and may contribute to improving the City of Orlando’s CRS rating, potentially resulting in reduced flood insurance premiums for residents.